 - Do things outside your course – extra-curriculars are vital to a successful application.
 Grab any chance to build new skills, sample new experiences, and make an impact.
 This includes, sports, societies, charity work, pro-bono work and setting personal challenges.
 Consultancies are attracted to diverse, high achieving candidates with a flair for problem solving.
 Data and software skills are valuable to any type of hire, so utilise any downtime to learn digital and software skills.

-- Get some consulting-relevant experience – vacation work is one route, but you can also do consulting projects during term with the Cambridge Consulting Network, Cambridge Consulting Society, 180 Degrees Consulting, iTeams or the Cambridge Hub’s Social Innovation Programme.
+- Get some consulting-relevant experience – vacation work is one route, but you can also do consulting projects during term with the Cambridge Consulting Network, Cambridge Consulting Society, 180 Degrees Consulting, iTeams or the Cambridge Hub’s Incubation Project.

 Download our A-Z directory of consultancies who have interacted with us (e.g. attended events, published vacancies) over the past couple of years - includes introductions to each firm and web links for ease of reference